Vasconic languages: Relationship with other languages

 Linguist Theo Vennemann (2003) has also proposed a Vasconic substratum hypothesis, suggesting that the ancestors of the Basque language spread across Europe at the end of the Last Glacial Period, when Cro-Magnon populations entered the continent and left traces in modern European languages.
 However, like other theories linking Basque to languages around the world, this hypothesis is widely rejected by historical linguists.

-Spread of farming from Southwest Asia to Europe and Northwest Africa, between 9600 and 4000 BC.